karlssberg/Motive/README.md

 ## Why Use Motiv?

-Motiv primarily gives you visibility into your application's decision-making process by replacing opaque boolean expressions with semantically rich propositions.
+Motiv primarily gives you visibility into your application's decision-making process.
+It can also be used to dynamically surface state objects based on results of the underlying logic.

 Consider using Motiv if your project requires two or more of the following:

-1. **Visibility**: Provide detailed, real-time feedback about decisions made.
+1. **Visibility**: Obtain concise explanations about the outcome of complex logic.
-2. **Decomposition**: Break down complex logic into meaningful subclauses for improved readability.
+2. **Decomposition**: Un-obfuscate boolean logic into self-explanatory proposition.
-3. **Reusability**: Reuse logic across multiple locations to reduce duplication.
+3. **Reusability**: Reuse highly composable logic across multiple locations.
 4. **Modeling**: Explicitly model the logic in your domain as propositions.
-5. **Testing**: Simplify the testing your logic without mocking or stubbing dependencies.
+5. **Testing**: Test your application's boolean logic in isolation.

 ## Use Cases

 Motiv can be applied in various scenarios, including:

-* **User Feedback**: Provide detailed explanations about decision outcomes.
+* **User Feedback**: Give detailed explanations about decisions.
 * **Debugging**: Quickly find out the causes from complex logic.
 * **Multilingual Support**: Offer explanations in different languages.
 * **Validation**: Ensure user input meets specific criteria and provide detailed feedback.